wkumari/draft-vandergaast-edns-client-subnet/README.md

    All fields are in network byte order ("big-endian", per [RFC1700], Data Notation).

+Contavalli, et al.        Expires April 5, 2016                 [Page 7]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

 7. Protocol Description

 7.1.
 Originating the Option

    The ECS option should generally be added by Recursive Resolvers when querying Authoritative Nameservers, as described in Section 12.
-The option can also be initialized by a Stub Resolver or Forwarder.
+The option can also be initialized by a Stub Resolver or Forwarding Resolver.

-Contavalli, et al.       Expires March 28, 2016                 [Page 7]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

 7.1.1.
 Recursive Resolvers